-The federal government imposes a goods and services tax (GST) and some provinces impose a provincial sales tax (PST) that is combined with GST into a blended harmonised sales tax (HST); certain provinces, including Québec, maintain their own PST (although Québec has harmonised its PST with the GST after 1 January 2013).
+The federal government imposes a goods and services tax (GST) and some provinces impose a provincial sales tax (PST) that is combined with GST into a blended harmonised sales tax (HST); certain provinces maintain their own PST.
 These taxes apply to the transfer of certain tangible assets, such as leased automobiles and equipment.
 Servicing fees are also subject to GST or HST.
 Generally, no GST or HST is applicable to receivables that are sold on a fully serviced basis, whereby the servicing component is an ancillary part of the receivables purchase price and no separate servicing fee is charged.
 Therefore, it is most common in Canada not to specify a separate servicing fee but instead to sell receivables on a fully serviced basis.
 However, if a replacement servicer is appointed, the replacement servicing fees would be subject to GST or HST.
-The GST rate is 5 per cent.
-The HST rate depends on the applicable province.
-In Ontario it is 13 per cent and in Québec there is an effective GST and PST rate of 14.975 per cent.
+The GST rate is 5%.
+The HST rate depends upon the applicable province.
+In Ontario it is 13%.